Edited by Hossein Pakzad MD

 - Base of 5th Metatarsal (Jones Fracture)

-- Sesamoid of the Great Toe
+- Sesamoids of the Great Toe

-Diagnosis of a stress fracture requires a high degree of suspicion as the fracture often does not show up on the initial x-ray.
+Diagnosis of a stress fracture requires a high degree of suspicion as the fracture often does not show up in the first two weeks on the initial x-ray.
 Patients will usually report localized aching pain in the effected area.
 They will give a history of some increase in their normal activity level (ex. went for a long hike this weekend).
 They usually do not report a specific injury when the pain began.
 They may have a history of a condition that predisposes them to weaker bones such as: Osteoporosis (weak thin bone); Amenorrhea (loss of normal menstrual cycle); or a history of smoking.

 X-rays may initially be negative, as it often takes 10 days or more for a callus (new bone) to form and be visualized on x-rays.
 Bone scans and MRIs are more likely to be positive in stress fractures.
 It is possible, and in fact common, to see fluid or “edema” in bones on an MRI without having an obvious stress fracture.
-This represents a “stress reaction”, and is equivalent to microscopic bone fracturing without a complete stress fracture.
+This represents a “stress reaction” and is equivalent to microscopic bone fracturing without a complete stress fracture.
 The fracture, if present, is usually visible on an MRI.
-If there is concern, a CT scan can usually confirm the diagnosis of stress fracture, as well as clearly define the location and size of the fracture.
+If there is a concern, a CT scan can usually confirm the diagnosis of stress fracture, as well as clearly define the location and size of the fracture.